soundariyan18/19AI307_JAVA/Module-11/DAY-5/README.md

-# Ex.No:11(E)  JAVA HASHMAP
+# Ex.No:11(D) RELATED TO MAP CONCEPTS

 ## AIM:
-To demonstrate a java program to display the containskey of 104 and to retrieve the key and value from hashmap
+To Create a java program to insert and display the key and values using map interface.

 ## ALGORITHM :

+1. Start
+2. Import `java.util.*`
+3. Define class `Deivamagal` with `main` method:
+-	a) Read integer `n` (number of entries).
-1. Create a `HashMap` and a `Scanner` for input.
+-	b) Create a `HashMap` `hash`.
-2. Read the number of key-value pairs to be inserted.
+4. Loop to read key-value pairs and add to `hash`.
-3. Use a loop to read and insert integer-string pairs into the map.
-4. Iterate through the map keys and print each key with its corresponding value.
-5. Check if the map contains the key `104` and print the result.
+5. Print `"Map: " + hash`, keys, values, and entries.
+6. End

 ## PROGRAM:
  ```
 /*
-Program to implement a HASHMAP
+Program to implement a RELATED TO MAP CONCEPTS using Java
-Developed by: Barath S
+Developed by: Soundariyan
-RegisterNumber: 212222230018
+RegisterNumber: 212222230146
 */
 ```